Show All Answers

-Do not put hazardous waste in the garbage.
+Do not put hazardous waste in the garbage or recycling containers.
 Please see our resources list for more information on where to bring materials such as prescription drugs, non-alkaline batteries, and other hazardous wastes like motor oil.

 Styrofoam must be processed separately.
 Residents may be able to recycle a garbage bag full of Styrofoam at any St. Vincent de Paul store.
 You may access the following external link for more information: https://www.svdp.us/what-we-do/recycling-and-manufacturing/styrofoam-recycling/

 No. Plastic flatware, including compostable flatware, is not recyclable.

 No. Our system in Eugene is currently shape-based and an item’s recyclability cannot be determined by the number.
 For the most up-do-date information about what is currently recyclable, please visit https://www.eugene-or.gov/1470/Recycling.

-After it is picked-up from the curb, recycling is taken to be sorted and sold for processing.
+After it is picked up, recycling is taken to be sorted and sold for processing.

-Lids are not recyclable in our system—not even the metal lids from cans.
-They must go in the garbage, since their shape can cause malfunctions in our shape-based sorting machinery.
+No. Lids are not recyclable in our system—not even the metal lids from cans.
+They must go in the garbage, since their shape can cause malfunctions in the shape-based sorting machinery.

-Yep!
+Yes!
 Cardboard that is free of waxes or other finishes and completely free of all food or oil residue can go in your mixed recycling bin.
-However, any contaminated part is not.
+However, any contaminated part is not recyclable.

-Not here.
-This is a rigid plastic, AKA a “brittle plastic”, and will contaminate our waste stream.
+No. This rigid plastic, also known as “brittle plastic”, will contaminate our waste stream.
 This is true even if it has the recycling symbols and numbers on it.

 No. Plastic bags and other thin films damage processing machines and must be cut out by hand.
 Please help keep workers and our environment safe: Do not put plastic bags of any kind in the recycling, and do not bag your recycling.
 Many grocery stores offer free recycling at their locations.
 A location-finder tool is available here: https://www.plasticfilmrecycling.org/recycling-bags-and-wraps/find-drop-off-location/

-Nope.
-Clamshells, such as strawberry containers, are considered rigid plastics and not recyclable in our system.
+No. Clamshells, such as strawberry containers, are considered rigid plastics and are not recyclable in our system.